 Perched high, Joanne saw the rope snake out from her harness and pull off into the air.
 She screamed and grabbed at it futilely.

 At the cry, Lee reflexively yarded in rope.
 The rope whipped up and around, and to his horror landed in a pile at his feet.

 Joanne looked left at the last bolt, placed a bit below knee level and thankfully equipped with a quickdraw.
-She dipped down, leaned left, clutched it
+She dipped down, leaned left, clutched it and clipped in.

 She later said it was the best place for the incident to happen, but she still did very well in the situation.
 Of course she was aghast; and even, as she